Higher-Order Behavioural Conformances via Fibrations: Conclusion and Future Work

 We have introduced \emph{abstract higher-order specifications} (\emph{AHOS}), a categorical framework for specifying operational semantics of higher-order languages that combines the strengths of \emph{higher-order abstract GSOS} and \emph{monotone biGSOS} and does away with some of their limitations.
 Our main application of the new framework is a theory of congruence of behavioural conformances, parametric in a choice of a fibration and based on a fibrational generalization of Howe's method.

-While we have put the focus of this paper on the foundational aspects of the AHOS framework and necessarily restricted ourselves to relatively basic instantiations, we expect that the generality and the strikingly simple categorical setup will make the framework widely applicable.
-In particular, we strongly expect that all language features that have previously been modelled in the higher-order abstract GSOS framework, such as variables and binding~\cite{gmstu23}, call-by-value and call-by-push-value evaluation~\cite{gtu25}, simple~\cite{gmstu24} and recursive~\cite{gmtu24lics} types, and higher-order store~\cite{gmstu25}, carry over without complications to the AHOS framework by instantiating it over suitable presheaf categories.
+While we have put the focus of this paper on the foundational aspects of the AHOS framework and restricted ourselves to relatively simple instantiations, we expect that advanced language features that have previously been modelled in the higher-order abstract GSOS framework, such as call-by-value and call-by-push-value evaluation~\cite{gtu25}, simple~\cite{gmstu24} and recursive~\cite{gmtu24lics} types, and higher-order store~\cite{gmstu25} are captured in much the same way in the AHOS framework.

 As a challenging application of our results, we aim to study probabilistic higher-order languages over \emph{continuous} distributions in the AHOS framework, aiming for a theory of behavioural distance for such languages.
 So far, only a qualitative notion of bisimilarity has emerged in the literature~\cite{dg19}.